asynow02/Simulation-analysis-files-and-code---Molecular-dynamics-research-project/README.md

 Hello!

-In this folder there are two main Jupyter notebooks, containing code written in Python, they include analysis of hydrogen bond and energy data .xvg files, obtained through GROMACS Molecular Dynamics software.
+In this folder there are two main Jupyter notebooks, containing code written in Python, they include analysis of hydrogen bond and energy data .xvg files, obtained through GROMACS Molecular Dynamics software https://manual.gromacs.org/.
 The code includes comments explaining what was done in each step.

 First notebook, which includes details about 2nc9 data, is an example of how the data from the simulation without ligand was analysed.